tomm/tactical-angband/README.md

 Monster spell damage halved, except for Morgoth and Sauron.

-Most monsters have lost the power to teleport the player (either away or to them).

-Most monsters can no longer teleport to the player.

 ## Monster summoning

 Monster summoning has been considerably weakened: the level of summoned